LaunchCodeEducation/web-fundamentals/studios/fireside-story/README.md

 ## Walkthrough

-Help students understand why Github is worth their study.
-They already know how to use a local git repo with one branch - giving them the ability to move their code forward and backward in time.
-Working with branches on github allows multiple people to build features at the same time.
+The instructor will discuss why Github is worth their study.
+You already know how to use a local git repository with one branch, giving you the ability to move your code forward and backward in time.
+Working with branches on GitHub allows multiple people to build features at the same time.
 Pull Requests act as a checkpoint when code flows from branch to branch.

-Help the students pair off for this exercise.
-Encourage them to post the stories they come up with in Slack.
+Students *must* pair off for this exercise.
+If you have trouble finding a partner, ask your TF for help.

-## Fireside Story
+## Studio

 We are going to play a game.
 We will play it just like you'd play around a campfire, but on a web page.

 First, find a new friend to play the game with.

-Feel free to share your story in the `#fireside-story` channel on Slack, and see what others have created!
+Feel free to share your story in the `#showcase` channel on Slack, and see what others have created!

+You and your partner will alternate tasks, so designate one of you as **Player 1** and the other as **Player 2**.
+Even when it is not your turn to complete a task, read and observe what your partner is doing to completed theirs.
+The steps here mimic how a real-world collaborative Git workflow can be used within a project.

 #### Player 1

-### Create a New Repostory
+### Create a New Repository

 Navigate to your development folder.
 Follow these instructions to create a new project.